Mathemodica/ModelicaPowerSystemBook/README.md

 #### Remarks

 * Consider re-purchasing from time to time due to regular or occoasional contents update.
 Check the actual version.
 Significant content changes shall be reflected by the number y in version x.y.z ( e.g. version 1.1.3 has major enhancements in comparison with version 1.0.5)
-*  In order to obtain the e-book at a gumroad, place a number (your suggested amount) in the box "name a fair price" and the press the button "add to card", or the button "I want this!" or the button "Buy this".
+*  In order to obtain the e-book at above gumroad.com link, place a number (your suggested amount) in the box "name a fair price" and the press the button "add to card", or the button "I want this!" or the button "Buy this".
 Afterwords, insert your email address and press "get"

 ### License